teauxfu/brdsa.github.io/src/routes/campaigns/our-work.md

 In 2024, Baton Rouge DSA voted to prioritize a Tenants Rights campaign with the ultimate goal of creating a citywide Tenants Union.
 We believe that by working together, tenants can take back control of their homes from the wealthy elites who own everything and charge us perpetual rent while contributing nothing.
 Landlords are organized, tenants should be too.
 If you agree and are interested in joining this campaign, [join our email list](https://actionnetwork.org/forms/join-brdsa) and consider [joining DSA](https://act.dsausa.org/donate/membership/?source=Baton%20Rouge).

-We're putting building a [page of tenant resources](/campaigns/tenant-resources).
+We're putting building a [page of tenant resources here](/campaigns/resources).

 ## 🗽🌎 Immigrant Rights